 The TOE has two different operating modes, user mode and test mode.
 The application software being executed on the TOE can not use the test mode.
 The TOE is delivered as a hardware unit at the end of the IC manufacturing process (Phase 3) or at the end of IC Packaging (Phase 4).
-At this point in time the operating system software including the RSA2048 library (IC dedicated SW part of the TOE) is already stored in the non-volatile memories of the chip and the test mode is disabled.
+At this point in time the operating system software is already stored in the non-volatile memories of the chip and the test mode is disabled.